Pleasant Valley War: Origin

 Edwin "Ed" Tewksbury was born in 1858 in San Francisco, California and was the second son of former miner James D. Tewksbury and his Native American wife.
 The family was composed of sons John, Jim, Ed and Frank and one daughter and owned a great number of horses and cattle as they started out their ranching business.
 The Grahams were originally from Ireland before migrating to Ohio in 1851 and were composed of Samuel Graham as the head, his wife Jane and their five children Allen, Margaret, Mary, John and Thomas.
 Jane died in 1861, and Sam married Mary E. Goetzman, with whom he fathered seven children.
 In 1881, John and Thomas staked claims in Arizona.

 The Grahams were new ranchers who came to the lush ranges of Arizona after being invited by Ed Tewksbury.
 Tom Graham and John D. Tewksbury started out as friends but things changed when a big cattleman named James Stinson came into Pleasant Valley.
 His large herd quickly started to occupy many areas of grazing land, dominating the ranches built by the two families.
 Things escalated when Stinson accused members of both families of rustling cattle from his ranch.
 Accusations soon turned into warrants, and while both families were present in the Tewksbury house, cowboys from Stinson's outfit, Elisha Gilliland (John's cousin) and Epitazio Ruiz, led by John Gilliland, came up to arrest the Tewksburys.
 Tempers flared, and the Tewksburys refused to be arrested.
-Gilliland provoked an altercation and fired the first shot, which flew over Ed Tewkesbury's head.
+Gilliland provoked an altercation and fired the first shot, which flew over Ed Tewksbury's head.
 John Gilliland was on horseback and the horse began to twirl and kick with the first shot.
-Ed Tewkesbury drew his revolver and fired at the same time as Gilliland's second shot, which tore open John Graham's hat.
+Ed Tewksbury drew his revolver and fired at the same time as Gilliland's second shot, which tore open John Graham's hat.
 As his horse turned around, Gilliland leaned over and Ed's bullet hit him in the shoulder.
-John Gilliland was still on horseback but was too preoccupied with his injury to continue the fight.
-He yelled at Elisha to run, but the cousin was wounded by Ed Tewkesbury.
+John Gilliland was still on horseback but too injured to continue the fight.
+He yelled at Elisha to run, but the cousin was wounded by Ed Tewksbury.

 In 1884, the friendship between the Tewksburys and the Grahams was shattered when Stinson made a deal with the Grahams to pay them each 50 head of cattle, and see that they never served jail time, if they would turn state's evidence against the Tewksburys.
 The Grahams took the deal and started working for Stinson, betraying the Tewksburys by siding with their accusers.
 John Graham immediately filed a complaint with District Attorney Charles B. Rush, accusing the Tewksbury family of rebranding over sixty of Stinson's cattle.
 The Tewksburys were forced to face the charges in Prescott, but the case against them was thrown out of court for lack of evidence after the judge discovered the deal between Stinson and the Grahams.
 On the Tewksburys' way home from Prescott, the weak Frank contracted pneumonia and died soon after.
 The family blamed his death on Stinson and his men.